surge-synthesizer/surge-synthesizer.github.io/nightly-xt.md

 Our minimum advice if you use a nightly is to <b>use a limiter on the output</b>.
 We have made DSP errors in the nightlies before which created nasty clicks and pops, in worst cases sudden blasts of noise.

-And at this point in the XT-rebuild cycle, the nightlies are a little rocky.
-You probably want to at least hang out on discord a bit if you find something wrong.
-There's plenty wrong still.

 <!--
 But despite the above warning, we work really hard to have the nightlies be great.
 Most of Surge Synth Team runs the nightly in their music-making environment, and the software is generally stable and robust.
 Also, using the nightly, finding a bug, and letting us